-Welcome to the ultimate guide to heavy duty crates for dogs!
-We aim to help you find the best crate to keep your dog secure and unable to escape.
+Welcome to the ultimate guide to Indestructible, Escape Proof, Heavy Duty crates for dogs!
+We aim to help you find the best crate to keep your Houdini dog secure and unable to escape.

 There is a great variety of dog crates on the market today that are sold as strong, unbreakable and heavy duty so it can be quite confusing and stressful finding the right one that will prove inescapable for your dog.